What do my teeth have to do with my fertility?

 However, there are some theories.

 One possible connection between poor oral health and female fertility is immunological.
-(Similar to the theory of male fertility problems and periodontal disease just mentioned).
-Periodontal disease can make the immune system overly reactive.
+(Similar to the theory of male fertility problems and periodontal disease we just mentioned.)
+Periodontal disease can cause the immune system to be overreactive.

-Although, it could also be that an immune system that is previously overly reactive due to other factors could increase the risk of developing periodontal disease.
+However, it could also be that an immune system that was previously overly reactive due to other factors could increase the risk of developing periodontal disease.

 Reproductive immunology studies the possible connection between the body's immune system and how it reacts to implantation and embryo development.

-Women with overactive immune systems have been found to be at increased risk of infertility, miscarriage and embryo implantation failure during IVF treatment.
+Women with overactive immune systems have been found to have a higher risk of infertility, miscarriage, and embryo implantation failure during IVF treatment.
 Common causes of female infertility, specifically endometriosis and polycystic ovary syndrome, are also associated with an increased risk of periodontal disease.

-According to a study of more than 4.000 women, those with endometriosis were 57% more likely to have gingivitis or periodontal disease compared to women without endometriosis.
-The researchers theorize that immune dysregulation could be the connection.
+According to a study with more than 4,000 women, those with endometriosis were 57% more likely to have gingivitis or periodontal disease compared to women without endometriosis.
+Researchers theorize that immune dysregulation could be the connection.

-In another small study, researchers found that women with polycystic ovary syndrome were more likely to have gingivitis compared with women without polycystic ovary syndrome.
+In another small study, researchers found that women with polycystic ovary syndrome were more likely to have gingivitis compared to women without polycystic ovary syndrome.

-What is especially interesting about this study is that it did not include smokers, diabetics, or obese women.
-This showed that there is something about having PCOS itself, not counting the risk factors associated with PCOS, that causes an increased risk of gum disease.
+What's especially interesting about this study is that it did not include women who smoked, were diabetic, or were obese.
+This showed that there is something about having PCOS itself, apart from the risk factors related to this syndrome, that causes an increased risk of gum disease.

 This would be a topic for another post!